 America's oldest unrestored garden offers a backdrop like no other.

-Katie Durham and Bobby Hill, whose plans to marry next year were delayed by their deployment to Afghanistan with the U.S. Army, are the winners of "Sharing the Romance," a $50,000 wedding package offered by Magnolia Plantation and Gardens and wedding vendors in Charleston.
+A Raleigh, N.C., couple whose marriage proposal in April captured the hearts of golf fans at the Augusta National Golf Club, are the winners of "Sharing the Romance," a $50,000 wedding giveaway offered by Magnolia Plantation and Gardens and wedding vendors in Charleston.

 Magnolia launched the wedding giveaway contest in February.
 Couples were asked to submit short videos explaining how they met and why they'd want a wedding at Magnolia and honeymoon in Charleston.
-In June, seven judges chose four semifinalists.
+In June, judges chose four semifinalists.
 Videos were posted on Magnolia's website, allowing people around the country to vote for the couple with the most compelling story.
-Katie and Bobby received the most votes.
+Courtney and Caleb received the most votes.
 An independent company tabulated the votes.

-"Sharing the Romance" is the brainchild of Tom Johnson, Magnolia's executive director who speaks passionately about Magnolia being the last large-scale romantic-style garden in the United States.
+"Sharing the Romance" is the brainchild of Tom Johnson, Magnolia's executive director.
+During garden tours and public lectures, Johnson speaks passionately about Magnolia being the last large-scale romantic-style garden in the United States.